chrisbradleyy/LeDataSciFi.github.io/assignments/asgn02.md

 ### Inputs you already have

 I've given you a list of firms from 2006 with variables
-- "permno" = an identify for firms used by CRSP to track stocks
+- "permno" = an identity for firms used by CRSP to track stocks
 - "fyear" = the fiscal year the remaining variable apply to
 - "gsector" = gsector (see [the wiki article on GICS](https://en.wikipedia.org/wiki/Global_Industry_Classification_Standard))
 - "state" = of headquarters